When Is A Birth Injury Lawsuit An Option?

 In order to have grounds for a birth injury medical malpractice lawsuit in Iowa, your child’s injury must have been the result of medical negligence.
 Negligence is a legal term which applies to any situation where a healthcare provider fails to meet the accepted practices of their profession.

-Basically, if your child’s birth injury was caused by your healthcare provider failing to act in a way another responsible healthcare provider would have, your family would likely have grounds for a malpractice claim.
+In other words, if your child’s birth injury was caused by your healthcare provider failing to act in the way another responsible healthcare provider would have, your family would likely have grounds for a malpractice claim.

 Common forms of medical negligence in birth injury claims include:

 - Improper use of vacuum extractors, forceps, and other delivery tools

 - Failure to diagnose and treat maternal health conditions, which can affect an unborn child’s health

 - Failure to identify and treat fetal distress